windelbouwman/ppci/readme.rst

 About
 =====

-This The pure-python-compiler-infrastruce (ppci).
-This project aims to implement a compiler toolset in pure python.
+This The pure-python-compiler-infrastructure (ppci).
+This project aims to implement a compiler toolset in python.
+As of now, the library can generate arm thumb code and arm code.

 Installation
 ============